waldrain/waldrain.github.io/moniwonig.md

 - sockelputz EG streichen (maike + jeremy)
 - insulate and cover upper half of bathroom door reveal tuerlaibung
 - cover living room window reveal fensterlaibung
+- fill in the ditch at the bottom of the wall with clay instead of coarse gravel to reduce the amount of water reaching the house wall and foundation

 Todo:

+- return one of the Bauallzweckplatten left over
 - deckelschalung abdeckleisten EG + OG &ndash; maybe skip this?
 - [fledermauskasten bauen](https://birds.cadmos.de/wir-bauen-einen-fledermauskasten)